tytydraco/yessleep/out/Somethings_wrong_with_that_comet.md

 “Alright, then I expect to see you at 7 pm at Opius, and be ready because I don't intend to pay.” then she stormed off.

 Not gonna lie, I was completely turned on, but also a bit angry.
 Did she just force me to pay for dinner at an expensive restaurant?
 What if she doesn't even show up and she did it just to humiliate me?
 Yeah, that's probably it.
-No girl would ask someone on a date like that, especially not with a jerk like me.
+No girl would ask someone on a date like that, especially not to a jerk like me.
 Yet I got some good clothes, stole some money from my father's wallet and went anyway.

 I took a seat at a table and waited.
 I started looking around to see if there’s someone I recognized, I didn't want to see myself posted everywhere with the title “loser hopes for a date”.
 Then a familiar figure appears and, to my shock, it was Clara.
 She joined me and without a word started looking through the menu.